jaaborot/datasciencecoursera/CodeBook.md

 avgFrequencyBodyBodyGyroJerkMagstd | Numeric |        |

 Each variable in the tidy data set in Table 2, except for the activity and subject variables, is the corresponding average of the variables in the intermediate data set in Table 1.

+## Handling Missing Values

+Since there are no missing values in the input data set, there were no procedures for handling missing values applied in the generation of the tidy data set.

 <!--
 This codebook describes the tidy data set, **tidy\_dataset2**, generated from the initial test and training data set.
 It also describes each transformation done to clean up the input data set to generate tidy\_dataset2.
 Lastly, it defines the variables in tidy\_dataset2.